ip-repo/guides/example-tts-pyside6/example-tts-pyside6.md

 ```console
 python gtts_widget_run.py
 ```
-This widget will allow to save text as speech in mp3 or wav format but there are some limitations.
+This engine will allow to save text as speech in mp3 or wav format but there are some limitations.
 Gtts require internet connection so it wont work offline.
-For longer tasks it might be wise to user qrunnables or qthreads.
+For longer tasks it might be wise to use qrunnables or qthreads.

 <img width="451" alt="gtts_widget" src="https://github.com/ip-repo/guides/assets/123945379/0f74706e-d949-4357-aa7a-0237c2f1f31a">